wnz99/ta-api-node/README.md

 # TokenAnalyst API client for Node.JS

-An un-official Node.JS client for TokenAnalyst API: https://docs.tokenanalyst.io/#/api
+An un-official Node.JS client for TokenAnalyst API.

-Please note that only a few endpoint are supported so far.
+For a full list of supported endpoints and parameters please refer to the official TokenAnalyst API documentation at https://docs.tokenanalyst.io/#/api

 ## Installation